 For many families, divorce is extremely complicated and may involve feelings of sadness, anger, stress, and confusion.
-At the Family Law Firm of Healy + Eliot, divorce lawyers in New Canaan work to make the divorce process more manageable and less stressful by thoroughly explaining all relevant legal issues to our clients and responding to each client's individual needs.
+At The Family Law Firm Healy Eliot + McCann, divorce lawyers in New Canaan work to make the divorce process more manageable and less stressful by thoroughly explaining all relevant legal issues to our clients and responding to each client's individual needs.

 Our goal is to help our family law clients achieve the custody arrangements they need, emotional peace of mind, and the necessary financial security to successfully rebuild and restart their lives following a divorce.

 As most people are unfamiliar with the legalities surrounding divorce, our divorce lawyers can help you create and execute a plan to effectively manage the difficulties that come with ending a marriage.
 Some of these difficulties are transitioning to one income, separating households, sharing parental responsibilities, and dividing property accumulated during your marriage.
 We will take the time to listen to your concerns and guide you through every aspect of your Connecticut family law case.

 We Provide Comprehensive Family Law Representation in Connecticut Divorce Cases

 Going through a divorce is never easy.
 There are a number of different complex legal and logistical issues that must be resolved.
 At The Family Law Firm Healy Eliot + McCann, we provide comprehensive family law representation in Connecticut divorce cases.
 Our New Canaan, CT attorneys can help you with the full range of family & divorce matters, including:

 - Alimony (spousal support/spousal maintenance)